|

 treatment, care and support provided

-in contravention of the regulations.
 That means NO salary continuance, no money for

 food, ordinary bills, mortgage, child education cost!
 The